-In Colorado the team responsible to implement and guide the EID Strategy reports to the Vice President of Human Resources.
-The EID Team includes the Director of Performance Improvement, Learning & Organizational Effectiveness, and EI&D, the Senior Equity, Inclusion, and Diversity Program Manager, and the Workforce Diversity Consultant.
-The team is also supported by a Consulting Project Manager, Program Manager, and an HR Consultant.
+In Colorado, the team responsible for implementing and guiding the EID Strategy reports to the Vice President of Human Resources.
+The EID Team includes the Director of Performance Improvement, Learning & Organizational Effectiveness, and EI&D, the two EID Consultant IV positions.

 Equity, Inclusion and Diversity (EID) councils exist at both the national and regional levels.
-They are responsible for engaging employees in EID initiatives and program and are accountable for achieving diversity-related goals.
+They are responsible for engaging employees in EID initiatives and programs and are accountable for achieving diversity-related goals.